ngongocthinh159/chess-king-ios/README.md

 ## Contributing

-Feel free to contribute to improving the game!
+Feel free to contribute to improve the game!

 ## Demo
 <p align="center">